TsankovLab/PM_scRNA_atlas/readme.md

 git clone https://github.com/TsankovLab/PM_scRNA_atlas.git

 ```
-and download in the same folder seurat objects of tumor and pbmc scRNA from GSE190597
+and download the seurat objects srt_tumor.rds and srt_pbmc.rds available at GSE190597 in same folder

 These are the R packages required to reproduce the scRNA analysis.
 System Requirements: